-Make sure to contact us immediately if at any point you find yourself experiencing a sudden onset of a severe headache, a new or unfamiliar headache, or if you notice significant neck stiffness, rash, numbness or tingling on your face, light-headedness, dizziness, loss of consciousness, difficulty speaking, difficulty swallowing, difficulty walking, nausea, numbness radiating into your arms or legs, or fever.
+Make sure to contact our headache specialists in Evanston, IL, immediately if at any point you find yourself experiencing a sudden onset of a severe headache, a new or unfamiliar headache, or if you notice significant neck stiffness, rash, numbness or tingling on your face, light-headedness, dizziness, loss of consciousness, difficulty speaking, difficulty swallowing, difficulty walking, nausea, numbness radiating into your arms or legs, or fever.

 Make sure that you are drinking 6-8 glasses of water each day, more in hot weather or when you've been sweating.
 Since cervicogenic headaches are the result of a mechanical problem, medicines are often ineffective.
 Fortunately, we have several tools to help solve this problem.

 Imagine a week without headaches.
 A month without migraines.
 A year feeling clear-headed and able.
 For many sufferers of chronic headache and migraine symptoms, this seems out of reach, but not for patients of Cornerstone Health!